nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/ARC-Club/arc-club.md

 Starting point

 ## The Rules

 You do not talk about **ARC Club**

-## The Rules: Perfect is the enemy of good
+## The Rules: perfect is the enemy of good

 - There is no perfect ARC
 - There is no complete ARC
 - The only bad ARCs are those that don't exist yet.

 ## The Game